winnieau/github_profiles_v1/README.md

-Version 2 of creating a github profile reader using angularjs
+Version 2 of creating a GitHub profile reader using angularjs